kevslinger/kevslinger/README.md

 ## News
-- :notebook: My first paper, *Deep Transformer Q-Networks for Partially Observable Reinforcement Learning*, is now available as a preprint [here](https://arxiv.org/abs/2206.01078) on arXiv!
+- :notebook: My first paper, *Deep Transformer Q-Networks for Partially Observable Reinforcement Learning*, was published to the Neurips 2022 Workshop on Foundation Models for Decision Making!
+It's publicly available [here](https://arxiv.org/abs/2206.01078) on arXiv.
 The code for the paper is available at my [DTQN](https://github.com/kevslinger/DTQN) repo

 ## More about me
 - :mage: Harry Potter geek